 The Waypoint NDA

-Version 3.0.0
+Working Draft

 1. Mutual Nondisclosure.
 “Disclosing Party” describes each party with respect to Confidential Information it discloses to the other party.
 “Receiving Party” describes each party with respect to Confidential Information it receives from the other party.

 2. Purpose.
 The parties anticipate disclosure of Confidential Information for the stated purpose (the “Purpose”).